-While the last year or so has been disappointing from a performance perspective, we are highly confident in both our macro and micro views and processes, and believe the portfolio is and will be well-positioned to weather this storm and capitalise on the rare opportunity set coming out of it.
+While the last year+ has been relatively choppy - navigating tight monetary policy, a cyclical slowdown, rising geopolitical risk, mixed in with an AI product cycle - we remain highly confident in both our macro and micro views and processes, and believe the portfolio is and will be well-positioned to weather this storm and capitalise on the rare opportunity set coming out of it.

-We believe we are traversing phase 3 of the bear market (growth slowdown) and have and will continue to position the portfolio accordingly.
-In general, we look to invest in resilient and adaptable business models on the long side and are cognisant of how these stocks tend to perform in a downturn (look for pricing power, positive free cash flow, key secular revolution/capex enablers, etc.).
+We believe we are traversing phase 3 of the bear market (growth slowdown; partially masked by an Al cycle) and have and will continue to position the portfolio accordingly.
+In general, we look to invest in resilient and adaptable business models on the long side and are cognisant of how these stocks tend to perform in a downturn (look for pricing power, positive free cash flow, and key secular revolution/capex enablers, etc.).
 And we look to short the opposite - secularly declining companies not investing for the future, and with no pricing power or competitive advantage.
-We believe many of these secular losers (generally economically sensitive names) are set to lead the next leg lower as the growth tide begins to recede.
+We believe many of these secular losers (generally economically sensitive names) are beginning to lead the next leg lower as the growth tide begins to recede.